CVE-2025-9826: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in M-Files Corporation Hubshare

 Technical Summary

-CVE-2025-9826 is a stored cross-site scripting (XSS) vulnerability identified in M-Files Corporation's Hubshare product prior to version 25.8.
-This vulnerability arises from improper neutralization of input during web page generation, classified under CWE-79.
-Specifically, authenticated attackers can inject malicious scripts that are stored by the application and subsequently executed in the browsers of other users who access the affected content.
-The vulnerability requires the attacker to have some level of authenticated access (low privileges) and involves user interaction (victims must view the malicious content).
-The CVSS 4.0 score of 7 (high severity) reflects the network attack vector, low attack complexity, no privileges required beyond authentication, and partial impact on confidentiality and integrity, with high impact on confidentiality.
-The vulnerability does not require user privileges beyond authentication but does require user interaction to trigger the malicious script execution.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-Stored XSS vulnerabilities can lead to session hijacking, credential theft, unauthorized actions on behalf of users, and potential pivoting within the affected environment.
-Given Hubshare’s role as a collaboration and file-sharing platform, exploitation could compromise sensitive business data and user accounts.
+CVE-2025-9826 is a stored cross-site scripting (XSS) vulnerability identified in M-Files Corporation's Hubshare product, affecting versions prior to 25.8.
+This vulnerability arises from improper neutralization of input during web page generation (CWE-79), allowing authenticated attackers to inject malicious scripts that are stored and subsequently executed in the context of other users' browsers.
+The vulnerability requires the attacker to have some level of authentication (low privilege), but does not require user interaction beyond the victim viewing the affected content.
+The CVSS 4.0 score is 7.0 (high severity), reflecting the network attack vector, low attack complexity, no privileges required for the attacker beyond authentication, and partial user interaction.
+The vulnerability impacts confidentiality and integrity primarily by enabling script execution that could lead to session hijacking, credential theft, or unauthorized actions performed on behalf of the victim user.
+Availability impact is low.
+No known exploits are currently reported in the wild, and no patches or mitigation links are provided yet.
+The vulnerability is significant because Hubshare is a collaboration and document sharing platform used by enterprises, meaning that exploitation could compromise sensitive business data and user accounts.

 Potential Impact